How to Buy Peloton Shares Online in the UK

 1. eToro – Buy Peloton Shares or CFDs 100% Commission-free

 eToro is one of the top online stock brokers in the UK, offering more than 800 shares across dozens of markets around the world.
 The broker also offers ETF trading for over 450 funds, allowing you to get exposure to the entire US tech sector.
-All trading on eToro is 100% commission-free and you have the option of buying Peloton shares outright or trading CFDs for Peloton shares.

 One of the reasons that eToro is so popular among UK traders is that it offers an active social trading network.
 You can discuss stock ideas with other traders, follow professional stock traders, and quickly gauge market sentiment around Peloton shares. eToro also supports copy portfolios, so you can automatically mimic the trades of professionals on the platform.

 Another benefit to this broker is that it has its own proprietary charting and research platform, available online and through a mobile trading app.
 You get access to over 100 technical indicators and dozens of drawing tools to help you make trading decisions.
 Plus, eToro has a news feed and economic calendar to help you stay on top of the market.

 78% of retail investor accounts lose money when trading CFDs with this provider.